 On November 4, 2021, the Israeli parliament (the Knesset) passed amendments to the Public Health Protection Act (Food) to ease and reduce the regulatory burden on food importation.
-These include the cancellation of official food standards, and an importation track called the European Track.
+These include the cancellation of official food standards and an additional importation track called the European Track.
 The amendments are scheduled to enter into force on January 1, 2023.
-See GAIN report Israel Passes Amendments to Ease Food Imports-updates.
+See GAIN report Israel Passes Amendments to Ease Food Imports and the Federation of Israeli Chambers of Commerce Review of the New Import Reform in Israel publication.